gordon-cs/nlp-demo/README.md

 ### 4. Install a Few Additional Packages

 There are a few additional packages we'll be using during the tutorial that are not included when you download Anaconda - wordcloud, textblob and gensim.
+You'll also need cloudscraper.

 *Windows:*
 Open the Anaconda Prompt program.
 You should see a black window pop up.
 Type `conda install -c conda-forge wordcloud` to download wordcloud.
 You will be asked whether you want to proceed or not.
 Type `y` for yes.
 Once that is done, type `conda install -c conda-forge textblob` to download textblob and `y` to proceed, and type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.
+Finally, install cloudscraper with `pip install cloudscraper`.

 *Mac/Linux:*
 Your terminal should already be open.
-Type command-t to open a new tab.
+Type Command-T (Ctrl-T in Linux) to open a new tab.
 Type `conda install -c conda-forge wordcloud` to download wordcloud.
 You will be asked whether you want to proceed or not.
 Type `y` for yes.
 Once that is done, type `conda install -c conda-forge textblob` to download textblob and `y` to proceed, and type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.
+Finally, install cloudscraper with `pip install cloudscraper` (or `pip3 install cloudscraper`).

 If you have any issues, please email me at adashofdata@gmail.com or come talk to me before the start of the tutorial.